yehia67/documentation/wallets/0.1/hub/how-to-guides/install-the-signing-server.md

 	sudo nano /etc/hosts
 	```

-3. In this file, map the hostname of the signing server to its IP address.
-Change 192.168.2.210 to the IP address of your signing server.
-Change `signer` to the hostname of your signing server.
+3. Map the hostname of the signing server to its IP address.
+Replace the 192.168.2.210 IP address with the IP address of your signing server.
+The, replace `signer` with the hostname of your signing server.

 	```shell
 	192.168.2.210   signer